Laser diode: Distributed Bragg reflector lasers

-Distributed feedback lasers
+Distributed-feedback lasers

-A distributed feedback laser (DFB) is a type of single frequency laser diode.
-DFBs are the most common transmitter type in DWDM-systems.
+A distributed-feedback laser (DFB) is a type of single-frequency laser diode.
+DFBs are the most common transmitter type in DWDM systems.
 To stabilize the lasing wavelength, a diffraction grating is etched close to the p–n junction of the diode.
 This grating acts like an optical filter, causing a single wavelength to be fed back to the gain region and lase.
 Since the grating provides the feedback that is required for lasing, reflection from the facets is not required.
 Thus, at least one facet of a DFB is anti-reflection coated.
 The DFB laser has a stable wavelength that is set during manufacturing by the pitch of the grating, and can only be tuned slightly with temperature.
 DFB lasers are widely used in optical communication applications where a precise and stable wavelength is critical.

 The threshold current of this DFB laser, based on its static characteristic, is around 11 mA.
-The appropriate bias current in a linear regime could be taken in the middle of the static characteristic (50 mA).Several techniques have been proposed in order to enhance the single-mode operation in these kinds of lasers by inserting a onephase-shift (1PS) or multiple-phase-shift (MPS) in the uniform Bragg grating.
+The appropriate bias current in a linear regime could be taken in the middle of the static characteristic (50 mA).
+Several techniques have been proposed in order to enhance the single-mode operation in these kinds of lasers by inserting a one-phase-shift (1PS) or multiple-phase-shift (MPS) in the uniform Bragg grating.
 However, multiple-phase-shift DFB lasers represent the optimal solution because they have the combination of higher side-mode suppression ratio and reduced spatial hole-burning.

 Vertical-cavity surface-emitting laser

 Vertical-cavity surface-emitting lasers (VCSELs) have the optical cavity axis along the direction of current flow rather than perpendicular to the current flow as in conventional laser diodes.
 The active region length is very short compared with the lateral dimensions so that the radiation emerges from the surface of the cavity rather than from its edge as shown in the figure.
-The reflectors at the ends of the cavity are dielectric mirrors made from alternating high and low refractive index quarter-wave thick multilayer.
+The reflectors at the ends of the cavity are dielectric mirrors made from alternating high- and low-refractive-index quarter-wave-thick multilayer.